qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 Overview of Projection Support
 ===============================

-QGIS has support for approximately 2,700 known CRS.
-Definitions for each of these CRS are stored in a SQLite database that is installed with QGIS.
+|qg| has support for approximately 2,700 known CRS.
+Definitions for
+each of these CRS are stored in a SQLite database that is installed with
+|qg|.
 Normally you do not need to manipulate the database directly.
+In fact,
-In fact, doing so may cause projection support to fail.
+doing so may cause projection support to fail.
 Custom CRS are stored in a user database.
 See Section :ref:`sec_custom_projections` for information on managing your custom coordinate reference systems.

-The CRS available in QGIS are based on those defined by the European Petroleum Search Group (EPSG) and the Institut Geographique National de France (IGNF) and are largely abstracted from the spatial reference tables used in GDAL.
-EPSG identifiers are present in the database and can be used to specify a CRS in QGIS.
+The CRS available in |qg| are based on those defined by the European Petroleum Search Group (EPSG) and the Institut Geographique National de France (IGNF) and are largely abstracted from the spatial reference tables used in GDAL.
+EPSG identifiers are present in the database and can be used to specify a CRS in |qg|.

 In order to use OTF projection, your data must contain information about its coordinate reference system or you have to define a global, layer or project-wide CRS.
-For PostGIS layers QGIS uses the spatial reference identifier that was specified when the layer was created.
-For data supported by OGR, QGIS relies on the presence of a recognized means of specifying the CRS.
+For PostGIS layers |qg| uses the spatial reference identifier that was specified when the layer was created.
+For data supported by OGR, |qg| relies on the presence of a recognized means of specifying the CRS.
 In the case of shapefiles, this means a file containing the Well Known Text (:index:`WKT`) specification of the CRS.
 This projection file has the same base name as the shapefile and a prj extension.
 For example, a